dcagigas/Robotics/Scorbot_ER_VII/README.md

 - scorbot_gazebo_tf: this is a ROS package to simulate the Scorbot ER VII robot.
-There are two python scripts to test the direct and inverse kinematics.
+Both gazebo and rviz simulation frameworks are launched.
+There are two Python scripts to test the direct and inverse kinematics.
 Please, read the README.pdf for installing and launching the “scorbot_gazebo_tf” package in a Ubuntu computer.

 - inverse_kinematics_ANN: Python scripts for calculating the Scorbot ER VII Inverse Kinematics using Artificial Neural Networks (ANNs).
 There are also plots, .txt results/output files, trained ANN in .h5 formats, .csv datasets, etc. The Python scripts can generate all of these files again.
 Please, read "ReadMe" files inside for more details.